 6. Much of Turing’s ground-breaking work was conducted at the University of Manchester

-A memorial to Turing is situated in Sackville Park, it depicts him sitting on a bench and is situated in a central position in the park.
+A memorial to Turing is situated in Sackville Park, it depicts him sitting on a bench and claims a central position in the park.
 On his left is the University of Manchester and on his right is Canal Street.
 So make sure you pay him a visit next time you’re passing through!

 Also published on Medium.